karthikeyakannaiah/karthikeyakannaiah/README.md

 ### if you wanna know more....
-- 🔭 I’m currently working on C++ and placements
+- 🔭 I’m currently working on Web development and Final year project
-- 🌱 I’m currently learning Competitive Programming
+- 🌱 I’m currently learning MERN and ML/DL
 - 👯 I’m looking to collaborate on Learning and Teaching
-- 📫 How to reach me: doctorchaos11@gmail.com
+- 📫 How to reach me: karthikeya009k@gmail.com
 - 😄 Pronouns: He/Him  or yeah try hehe
 - ⚡ Fun fact: I am still a